CodeTrainerMan/awesome-image-video-prompts/README.md

 ### 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the **Apache License 2.0** - a permissive open-source license that allows:

+- ✅ **Commercial Use**: You can use this project for commercial purposes without restrictions
+- ✅ **Modification**: You can modify the code and prompts freely
+- ✅ **Distribution**: You can distribute the project and your modifications
+- ✅ **Private Use**: You can use it privately
+- ✅ **Patent Grant**: Contributors grant you patent rights (explicit patent protection)
+- ✅ **Sublicensing**: You can sublicense your modifications

+**Requirements:**
+- Include the original copyright notice and license
+- State any significant changes you made
+- Include a copy of the Apache License 2.0

+**Apache 2.0 vs MIT**: Apache 2.0 provides explicit patent grants and better protection against patent litigation, making it ideal for commercial projects.

+See the [LICENSE](LICENSE) file for full details.

 ### 🙏 Acknowledgments